gvwilson/thirdbit/teaching/biblio.md

 *   <a id="scott-state">[Scott1999]</a> J. C. Scott: _[Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed](https://www.amazon.com/Seeing-like-State-Certain-Condition/dp/0300078153/)_ Yale University Press, 1999, 978-0300128789. _Argues that large organizations consistently prefer uniformity over productivity._

 *   <a id="spalding-adults">[Spalding2014]</a> Dan Spalding: _[How to Teach Adults](https://www.amazon.com/How-Teach-Adults-Jossey-Bass-Education/dp/1118841360/)_ Jossey-Bass, 2014, 978-1118841365. _A short guide to teaching adult free-range learners informed by the author's social activism._

+*   <a id="spannaus-video">[Spannaus2012]</a> Tim Spannaus: _[Creating Video for Teachers and Trainers: Producing Professional Video with Amateur Equipment](https://www.amazon.com/Creating-Video-Teachers-Trainers-Professional/dp/1118088093/)_ Pfeiffer, 2012, 978-1118088098. _A short, practical guide to doing exactly what the title says._

 *   <a id="steele-vivaldi">[Steele2011]</a> C. M. Steele: _[Whistling Vivaldi: And Other Clues to How Stereotypes Affect Us](https://www.amazon.com/Whistling-Vivaldi-Stereotypes-Affect-Issues/dp/0393339726/)_ W. W. Norton, 2011, 978-0393341485. _Explains and explores stereotype threat and strategies for addressing it._